rambodazimi/Linear-Regression/README.md

 Addressing Overfitting: Overfitting, a common challenge in machine learning, is addressed within this repository, offering strategies and techniques to mitigate its adverse effects on model performance.

-By perusing this repository, you will gain access to a wealth of knowledge and practical implementations of these machine learning concepts, aiding in your understanding and proficiency in this field.
+By perusing this repository, you will gain access to a practical implementations of these machine learning concepts.